open-telemetry/sig-end-user/video-transcripts/transcripts/2025-09-25T05:32:25Z-otel-in-practice-how-we-scaled-kafkalog-ingestion-for-otel-by-150.md

 **Host:** Fair enough.
 Another one that we have is, the FronGo feature flag, is it only useful for the Kafka receiver?

 **Dakota:** It's a good question too.
-Yeah.
-No, the FronGo client implementation is just a general implementation not specific to the receiver.
-Some of the other Kafka components in the project, it's a matter of whether or not they utilize this client as well, and looking into seeing if there's a way to enable them to use this client or not.
-If not, I imagine that's something that will happen shortly, the ability to use the other Kafka components with that FronGo client.
+The FronGo client implementation is just a general implementation not specific to the receiver.
+I think some of the other Kafka components in the project, it's a matter of whether or not they utilize this client as well and looking into seeing if there's a way to enable them to use this client or not.
+If not, I imagine that's something that'll happen shortly, the ability to use the other Kafka components with that FronGo client.

 **Host:** All right.
 Awesome.
 Another question we have.
-Did you size the batching to get improvements, and did you adjust the exporter batch as well?
+Did you size the batching to get improvements and did you adjust the exporter batch as well?

-**Dakota:** Yeah, that's another good question.
+**Dakota:** That's another good question.
 We definitely did play around with the size of the batching.
-In this demo, we've got it configured like this.
+I think in this demo, we've got it configured like this.
 That's definitely something that you can play around with, toggle that, fine-tune it, see what works best for your environment and your throughput.

 **Host:** And then the final question that we have here, what about the resource usage?
 Does it have any consequences?

-**Dakota:** Yeah, that's a great question too.
-Definitely something you want to be aware of.
+**Dakota:** That's a great question too.
+Yeah, I mean, definitely something you want to be aware of.
 With our customer, making these configuration changes, they didn't affect the resource consumption and usage like that.
-The amount of resources the collector was using was still pretty, not negligible, but it didn't affect the system.
-It wasn't like all of a sudden we jumped from using 20% memory to 80% memory or CPU.
+The amount of resources the collector was using was still pretty—not negligible—but it didn't affect the system.
+It wasn't like all of a sudden we jumped from using, you know, 20% memory to 80% memory or CPU.
 It was very reasonable, so it wasn't necessarily a concern.

 **Host:** Excellent.
 Do we have any other questions from the audience?
 Let me share these links in the chat as well.